upwaveHQ/API-Doc/source/index.html.md

 As this API is considered extremely early beta, some sections may be tagged with TODO.

-If you have any problems or requests please file an issue at github: https://github.com/upwaveHQ/slate
+If you have any problems or requests please file an issue in our [UpWave API GitHub repo](https://github.com/upwaveHQ/API-Doc).

 ### API Endpoint

 Since UpWave confines each team with its own unique subdomain (e.g. mycompany.upwave.io), the API endpoint will reflect this by being directly below your team location.
+For example if your team domain is *myteam* the endpoint will be:

 `API endpoint example: https://myteam.upwave.io/api/`

-<aside class="notice">Remember that your API endpoint rests below <strong>your</strong> team location - referred to as &lt;TEAM DOMAIN&gt; in this document.</aside>
+<aside class="notice">Remember that your API endpoint rests below <strong>your</strong> team domain - referred to as &lt;TEAM DOMAIN&gt; throughout this document.</aside>